github2python/credit_default_predictor/README.md

 <img src = "https://github.com/github2python/credit_default_predictor/blob/main/images/Models_tuning_after.png  "/>

+We can see that there has been significant jump in the performance of __Decision Tree Classifier__ after tuning and for other two models also performance has slightly improved.

+##Conclusion

+If the requests that

 ## 👉 Directions to download the repository and run the notebook

 This is for the Washington Bike Demand Prediction repository.
 But the same steps could be followed for this repository.